Actindo-AG/Documentation/PIM/Troubleshooting/02_LimitedDecimalPlaces.md

   ![Products](../../Assets/Screenshots/PIM/Products/List/Products.png "[Products]")

-8. Click the respective product in the list of products, select the *Attributes* tab in the *Edit Product* view and retry to edit the floating point number in the corresponding attribute field as desired.
+8. Click the respective product in the list of products, select the *Attributes* tab in the *Edit product* view and retry to edit the floating point number in the corresponding attribute field as desired.

   > [Info] If the number of decimals is still limited, please contact the Customer Support.